tewodrosweldebirhan/cardiac_segmentation_cmrxmotion2022/README.md

 RV respectively on the official validation set.
 On the test set, the proposed segmentation method was ranked in second place in the segmentation task of CMRxMotion 2022 challenge.

 Full paper: https://hal.archives-ouvertes.fr/hal-03880574

+This work was supported by the French National Research Agency (ANR), with reference ANR-19-CE45-0001- 01-ACCECIT.
+Calculations were performed using HPC resources from DNUM CCUB (Centre de Calcul de l’Université de Bourgogne) and from GENCI–IDRIS (Grant 2022-AD011013506).
+We also thank the Mesocentre of Franche-Comté for the computing facilities.